-Artichokes are supposed to be good for gut health and full of antioxidants, but it’s hard to look at a can of these funky-looking veggies and be instantly inspired.
-This roundup helps you think beyond spinach and artichoke dip, including recipes for bruschetta, pasta, burgers, soups, and salads.
+Artichokes are a source of fiber and antioxidants, but it’s hard to look at a can of these funky-looking veggies and be instantly inspired.
+This roundup helps you think beyond spinach and artichoke dip (not that it isn’t bomb), including recipes for bruschetta, pasta, burgers, soups, and salads.

 When you’re scooping out the inedible central portion of an artichoke, don’t let all that empty space go to waste.
 Fill the cavity with this creamy, cheese-free avocado and walnut pesto.
 It’s a fun-to-eat appetizer that doesn’t even require a plate.

 No baby artichokes allowed here — the bigger, the better for this stuffed appetizer.
-Not only do they make an impressive statement to kick off a meal, but they allow for much more of that buttery, breadcrumby, cheese filling in each bite.
+Not only do they make an impressive statement to kick off a meal, but they allow for much more of that buttery, bread crumby, cheese filling in each bite.

 Piled high with chopped tomato, basil, and artichoke hearts, these baguette slices are not your average bruschetta.
-Pro tip: Make the topping ahead of time so that the ingredients get a chance to soak into each other and really make for a flavor overload.
+Pro tip: Make the topping ahead of time so that the ingredients get a chance to meld into each other and really make for a flavor overload.

 It’s not uncommon to find artichokes steamed and served with a mayo-based aioli, but this blogger tweaks the classic appetizer by roasting the vegetable and ditching the dairy for a cashew-based dipping sauce.
 Everything about this is easier and tastier than the original recipe.

 Try these savory bread-free pinwheels the next time you’re feeling snacky, where marinated artichokes, black olives, and sun-dried tomatoes lend plenty of flavor to the ham and cheese combo.
 Light but protein-packed, a few of these could even pass for a low carb lunch.